w3c/Guide/bp.md

 commitments from key stakeholders?
 If there are indications that consensus in a WG will be difficult to achieve, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work can be successful.

+### Has the proposed spec been incubated to reasonable maturity?
+*Strongly Recommended*: Charters do not list specs as deliverables, and WGs do not publish FWPDs, until there is rough consensus across stakeholders that the spec solves a real problem, is likely to be implemented, and is likely to be used on the Web.
+This consensus could emerge from an incubation phase in WICG or another CG, or in a WG that has an established culture of taking and vetting suggestions from its public mailing list.

+The language in the
+[Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables) describes a one community's practice:
+> The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.

+If work is incubated in a CG, it is important to assess the degree of consensus behind a spec as well as its maturity.
+While CG's are not required to work by consensus, those proposing work for the Recommendation track should favor proposals that did get strong and broad consensus during the incubation phase, and make W3C staff aware of points of contention, rival proposals, etc.

+The key word is "matured", and  the key milestone is First Public Working Draft (FPWD).
+It may be inefficient to charter WGs that start with a "blank sheet of paper" or multiple proposals with different use cases, but it hurts W3C's credibility to publish a formal Technical Report that specifies a technology that does NOT meet clear user needs in a way that has a good chance to be implemented in products, tools, websites, and web applications.
+However the incubation phase is done, and whichever of these criteria are applied before proposing standardization or developing a charter,this document strongly recommends that only "mature" specs be published as FPWDs.

-### The proposers are not seeking a rubber stamp from W3C
+### Is it clear the proposers are not seeking a rubber stamp from W3C?
 *Strongly Recommended*: Proposers of Recommendation-track work should be prepared for the Working Group to make substantive changes to the initial draft in response to feedback.
 A W3C Recommendation sigfifies that a specification has broad consensus across the  membership of W3C.
 It is particularly important to ensure that a spec both serves a real mainstream need
 *and*  is inclusive of a diverse, worldwide community using different languages, with various levels of ability, and who interact with various levels of trust.
 Likewise, proposed Recommendation-track work should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."

-### Incubation
-The draft has matured through an incubation phase  in WICG or another CG, IG, or have been submitted by a member organization based on product experience.
-The language in the [Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables) describes a good practice:
-> The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.

-### Expressions of interest
+### Are there appropriate expressions of interest?
 The proposal points to statements of support from key stakeholders about the value proposition for the feature it describes.
 Is there strong demand from potential users?
 Is there a critical mass of implementers tentatively interested in shipping this feature if standardized?
 Are there prototype / polyfill implementations that are used in experimental apps / sites that the target audience already finds useful?

-### Evidence
+### Is there actual evidence to back up the answers?
 The proposal  describes what implementation and user experience is there to back up the points above.
 What fraction of websites are implementing a similar feature in a non-standardized way?
 How many users would potentially benefit from this feature if standardized?
 Hard data is preferred, but estimates backed up by detailed explanations are acceptable.

-### Risks
+### Risks?
 The proposal considers whether standardizing the spec could create more problems than it solves.
 What are the potential downsides of having this feature standardized ...could it undermine security, privacy, accessibility, etc. if broadly deployed?
 Are there scenarios under which we would regret standardizing this feature?